3DP-Tech/Ender-3-Max/README.md

 The **Configuration** folder containsthe files needed to compile the firmware.
 The bin folder contains a pre-compiled binary that can be applied to the printer.

 The configuration is compiled with the baord `BOARD_CREALITY_V4` targeted for verion 4.2.2 of the controller board.
-This may work on othr versions except for 4.2.7.
+This may work on other versions, but it will not work on 4.2.7.